django-haystack/django-haystack/docs/searchquery_api.rst

 .. method:: SearchQuery.add_narrow_query(self, query)

-Adds a existing facet on a field.
+Narrows a search to a subset of all documents per the query.

+Generally used in conjunction with faceting.